 - Wash well with clean water

-- Take great care while heating carbol fuchsin (as staining rack may contain flammable chemicals) to reduce the fire risk.
+- Take great care while heating carbol fuchsin (as the staining rack may contain volatile chemicals) to reduce the fire risk.

-- Slides must not touch each other when placed on staining rack to prevent transfer of material
+- Slides must not touch each other when placed on a staining rack to prevent the transfer of material

 from one slide to another.

 Results of Acid Fast Staining

 |Reagent||Acid Fast||Non-Acid Fast|

 |Carbol fuchsin with heat||Red (hot pink)||Red (hot pink)|